xtuml/bridgepoint/doc-bridgepoint/notes/7990_Model_Element_Move/7990_Model_Element_Move.ant.md

 ---

 # Model element move
-### xtUML Project Analysis Note
+### xtUML Project Design Note

 1. Abstract
 -----------
-This note picksanalyzes the different approaches to providing a model element move.
-It considers the current approach and offers other potential approaches.
+This note describes the approach we shall take to implement the Model Element Move functionality in BridgePoint.

 2. Document References
 ----------------------